Gajol/balance/_books/Think-Fast-Think-Slow.md

 Two different mechanisms produce anchoring effects:

-- System 1:Occurs by a priming effect, an automatic manifestation.
+- System 1: Occurs by a priming effect, an automatic manifestation.
 The concept of suggestion is a priming effect; which selectively evokes compatible evidence.

 - System 2: A deliberate process of adjustment, starting from the anchor.